 Option #4: Jumanji Escape Room The Game

 If you or your family are fans of Jumanji, then be sure to try Jumanji Escape Room The Game .
 This fun board game includes two different escape room game options, each of which takes about an hour to work through.
 The game is good for kids and adults to play together.
-This choice is easy for kids to understand and even more experienced escape room players can find something fun to do in this best escape room board game.
+This choice is easy for kids to understand and even more experienced escape room players can find something fun to do in this game.
 On the bad side though, the game doesn’t have enough activities for groups larger than about four people.

 Option #5: Escape Room in a Box: The Werewolf Experiment

 Escape Room in a Box: The Werewolf Experiment is a popular escape room board game for two to eight players.
-Kids ages 13 and up can enjoy this best escape room board game and adults will have fun with this one, too.
+Kids ages 13 and up can enjoy this game and adults will have fun with this one, too.
 There are 19 puzzles involved in the solution to this option, so it takes a while and can be a fun evening family activity.
 It can also connect to Alexa for a more immersive experience.
 With that stated, some players have complained in the past that the plastic locks on the game pieces arrived already broken, defeating the purpose of solving to unlock them.
 Moreover, the game can only be played once.

 Option #6: Escape Room The Game